vijay2136/Micro-project/README.md

 # Micro-Project-

 This is a simple web application for payment purpose.
 It is titled as digital wallet(E-Wallet).
 This micro project was part of the Application Software Development(ASD) lab.

+#Completed